 - Emphasize fresh and contemporary expressions while retaining traditional elements that recognize the richness of our heritage in the faith ‐ Deuteronomy 32:7; Psalm 33:3; Isaiah 46:8-9; Matthew 13:32, Ephesians 5:19; Revelation 5:9.

 - Pursue excellence in worship, knowing that God is worthy of our best ‐ Exodus 12; Deuteronomy 17:1; Psalm 33:3, 1 Timothy 4:14-15; Hebrews 11:4.

 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of Harvest Bible Chapel N. Phoenix’s faith, doctrine, practice, policy, and discipline, our Elder Board is Harvest Bible Chapel N. Phoenix’s final interpretive authority on the Bible’s meaning and application.
+For purposes of Harvest Bible Church’s faith, doctrine, practice, policy, and discipline, our Elder Board is Harvest Bible Church’s final interpretive authority on the Bible’s meaning and application.

 We believe that God wonderfully and immutably creates each person as male or female.
 These two distinct, complementary genders together reflect the image and nature of God.
 (Gen 1:26-27.)
 Rejection of one’s biological sex is a rejection of the image of God within that person.

 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture.
 (Gen 2:18-25.)
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other.
 (1 Cor 6:18; 7:2-5; Heb 13:4.)
 We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.